Skip to content

 try:

-# execute the SQL commands contained in sql_commands
+# execution of sql_commands SQL contained in sql_commands

 for command in sql_commands: